Three Little Pigs Retrospective

 Ask yourself, what’s at risk of breaking?
 This house could topple over with even a small amount of opposition.
 Things you put in this category need the most attention.

-(Example: If we don’t increase server capacity for Cyber Monday the site won’t load at all!)
+Example: If we don’t increase server capacity for Cyber Monday the site won’t load at all!

-hat is rock solid?
+Ask yourself, what is rock solid?
 Things in this category are good as they are and no further work is needed.

 After you’ve categorized things into your houses, don’t forget about the wolf.